Chapel Hill CTE students host annual 'Shops on the Hill' holiday shopping event

 “They like it but to have someone come and brag about it and like it, purchase it to give them that kudos on a job well done,” Crump said.
 “They’re a part of something bigger than just the day-to-day school part.”

-“We’re just really appreciative of the community's involvement and coming out and supporting our students and programs, teachers and just celebrating our kids because that's all about,” she said.
+“We’re just really appreciative of the community’s involvement and coming out and supporting our students and programs, teachers and just celebrating our kids because that’s what it’s all about,” she said.